Dr. Manish Sadarangani, MRCPCH, DPHIL, BM.BCh, MA

 vaccine safety in pregnancy, and the evaluation of vaccine safety and effectiveness in immunocompromised patients.

-Elisabeth McClymont is a PhD Candidate in the Department of Obstetrics & Gynecology at the University of British Columbia.
-She was the recipient of the 2016 Dr. Bernard Duval Award for Vaccination for work relating to her thesis, which explores HPV vaccine efficacy, immunogenicity, and dose spacing in women living with HIV.
-Additional research interests include STI and vaginal microbiome interactions and the role of vaccination in preterm birth prevention, and informing CMV vaccine development with special consideration for populations affected by HIV.
+Dr. Elisabeth McClymont is a Postdoctoral Fellow in the Department of Pediatrics at the University of British Columbia.
+She was the recipient of the 2016 Dr. Bernard Duval Award for Vaccination for work relating to her PhD thesis, which explored HPV vaccine efficacy, immunogenicity, and dose spacing in women living with HIV.
+Additional research interests include SARS-CoV-2 vaccines in pregnancy, the role of vaccination in preterm birth prevention, and informing CMV vaccine development with special consideration for populations affected by HIV.